SenkoKitsune/universitynotes/UBC Second Year/UBC Second Year/PHYS/PHYS 250/Lecture 03.md

 Energy depends not only on wave amplitude, but also on dimensions of the box
 	But that means the wave knows the dimensions of the box

+Photoelectric effect
+	Shinning light on a metal surface (photocathode) ejects electrons In a vacuum they can travel to the collector (anode) giving a current Current emitted when light hit a metal was proportional to the light intensity Applying a positive voltage to the collector electrode increased the current to a plateau value A negative voltage decreased the current
+	If the voltage was far enough negative, the current stopped completely (the stopping point) Increasing light frequency causes the stopping potential to move away from zero (become more negative) Decreasing light frequency causes the stopping potential to move closer to zero If the frequency is too low, there is no current at all for any collector voltage (threshold frequency)